A book on ethics and philosophy of values

 I/ A necessary distinction

-In order to be correctly understood, Axiology, a discipline whose purpose is the study of values, should be carefully distinguished from Ethics.
+Axiology, that is, the discipline (-logia) whose object is the study of values (axia), must be carefully distinguished from ethics.

-It is commonly said that the problem related to our values is an ethical problem, which should be resolved by mean of Ethics.
-Whether we consider that the purpose of Ethics is to discover how to achieve wisdom or happiness rather than define what our duties are, in actual fact, the study of values is probably not the purpose of Ethics.
-The reason being that to question whether something has a real value has nothing to do with asking ourselves if we have duties and what they are, or to wonder how to become wise or happy.
+In fact, the study of values is probably not the purpose of ethics, because asking whether something has a real value has nothing to do with wondering whether we have duties, and what they are, or how to become wise or happy.

-Therefore, moral values are only a part of existing values.
-The best evidence showing that “values” and “morals” are not synonyms is that we may ask if morals have a real value, as an immoralist does, or even a true moralist.
-If these terms were synonyms, the question would not arise.
-Implying that ‘morals have a value’ would be similar to saying that ‘a car is a motorcar’.
-However, the fact that the question ‘Do morals have any value?’ appears as an ‘open question’, such as stated by Moore, shows that values and morals are different and that the problem of values is not a moral problem, but an axiological problem.
+Therefore, moral values are only a part of all possible values.
+The best proof that 'value' and 'morality' are not synonyms is that we can ask whether morality has any real value, as the immoralist, or even the authentic moralist, does.
+If these two terms were synonymous, the question would not arise: to say ‘Morality has value’ would be the same as saying ‘A car is a car’.
+However, the fact that the question ‘Does morality have a value?’ remains an open question, shows that value is something other than morality, and that the attribution of one to the other is a problem: the problem of values, which is therefore not a moral problem, but an axiological problem.

-In other words, there is another discipline, which is different from Ethics because it has another study purpose.
-This discipline is Axiology.
+In other words, there is another discipline, distinct from ethics because it has a truly distinct object: axiology.

-Axiology concerns the value of something (referred to as X) and moral value is only one problem among many others for this philosophical area, a particular instance.
-More generally, its purpose is also to define the worth of music, of a particular type of music, of art, truth, wisdom, madness, matter, the mind, space, time, our being, nothingness, etc.
+Axiology is concerned with the value of everything=X, and the value of morality is only one problem among others for this discipline, a particular example.
+It also has to determine the value of music, of such and such music, of art, of truth, of wisdom, of madness, of matter, of spirit, of space, of time, of being, of nothingness, and so on.

-Prior to this investigation, we had to determine whether the concept of value had a meaning, and what it would be.
+In fact, prior to this search, we probably first have to find out whether the concept of value has a meaning, and what that meaning might be.

-The problem of values might have been badly formulated, in other words, it has probably not been raised yet.
-As Aristotle remarked, it is necessary, with a view to the science which we are investigating, that we first describe the questions which should be discussed because it is not possible to untie a knot of which one does not know.
+It could be that the problem of values has been badly posed, that is, that it has never been posed at all.
+As Aristotle remarked, It is necessary, with a view to the science which we are investigating, that we first describe the questions which should be discussed because It is not possible to untie a knot of which one does not know.
 Indeed, in such a case, we do not even know what we are looking for, and we are like people who do not know where they are going; besides, one does not even know whether the thing required has been found or not 1.

-However, the fact that Axiology and morals have been confounded has had a direct consequence: the problem of values has been raised in moral terms, i.e. we have used moral concepts to formulate the problem of values (instead of using axiological concepts).
+However, the fact that axiology and morality have been confused in this way has meant that the problem of values has been posed in moral terms, i.e. that moral concepts have been used to formulate the problem of values (instead of using axiological concepts).

 1. Metaphysics, B, 1